Vanessaali/Vanessaali/README.md

 ## I'm a Business Intelligence Analyst
 * * I love playing with data, i aspire to apply my expertise in optimizing processes and generating actionable insights from data, ultimately driving value for stakeholders.
-  * I'm currently working on several project and also building my capacity to expand my knowledge Data Scientist
+  * I'm currently working on several project and also building my capacity to expand my knowledge in Data Scientist